openedx/edx-enterprise/docs/segment_events.rst

   page.
 - **course-landing-page-enrollment**: Enrollment was created when learner enrolled via the course landing page.
 - **direct-audit-enrollment**: Enrollment was created via the direct audit enrollment mechanism.
+- **customer-admin-enrollment**: Enrollment was created by a customer admin via the frontend app admin portal.

 edx.bi.user.enterprise.enrollment.course
 ----------------------------------------